beyarkay/chat-with-arduino/README.md

 - Control your Arduino directly through Claude
 - no code writing or uploading required.
 Claude handles it all
 - You can move motors, turn on LEDs, read sensors directly via Claude
-- Claude can also write it's own code and upload it to the microcontroller.
+- Claude can write it's own code and upload it to the microcontroller

 ## Installation